svt/gradle-yapp-publisher-plugin/README.md

 }
 ```

-You also need to add one of the following  basic publishing plugins as a placeholder
+You can also add one of the following basic publishing plugins as a placeholder.
+However, by setting the [Publishing Target](#publishing-target)

 *Publishing to Maven Central/GitLab/GitHub/Custom (Java/Kotlin Library)*